 This course introduces the underlying concepts behind networking using the Internet and its protocols as examples.
-There are two goals: (1) to give you an understanding of how networks, especially the Internet, work, and (2) to teach you network programming.
+There are three goals: (1) to give you an understanding of how networks, especially the Internet, work, (2) to give you experience in "programming in the large", and (3) to teach you network programming.